Shahd444/CPP/README.md

 Overview

-This repository showcases my complete progress through all nine C++ modules, covering the full spectrum of modern C++ — from the fundamentals of Object-Oriented Programming (OOP) to templates, STL, and algorithms.
+This repository showcases my complete progress through all ten C++ modules, covering the full spectrum of modern C++ — from the fundamentals of Object-Oriented Programming (OOP) to templates, STL, and algorithms.
 Each module built on the previous one, strengthening design, abstraction, and performance skills.

 📘 Modules Overview